rahul-gharat/dronahq-docs/docs/self-hosted-deployment/environment-variables.md

 #### `MYSQL_HOST`, `MYSQL_PORT`, `MYSQL_USER`, `MYSQL_PASSWORD`

-If you are using Docker container for mysql, then you should set these variables as folows
+If you are using Docker container for mysql, then you should set these variables as follows

     MYSQL_HOST='dronahq-self-hosted-mysqldb'
     MYSQL_USER='<application user>'